CT UNO – Combines the Simplicity of the UNO Optiboot Bootloader

-Yes, this is Cytron version of Arduino UNO, we called it CT-UNO!! * Check out the Starter Kit for Cytron UNO which include everything for you to get started with Arduino.
+Yes, this is the Cytron version of Arduino UNO; we called it CT-UNO!! * Check out the Starter Kit for Cytron UNO, which includes everything for you to get started with Arduino.

 Arduino Uno Malaysia

 Three years ago, we started using Arduino, and today we use a lot of Arduinos, particularly Arduino UNO.
 The tutorial, shield development, test jig, internal projects, and many more.
 We keep looking for the simplest, most stable version.
 We love the FTDI (USB to UART chip) on Arduino Duemilanove, and like the program loading of optiboot on UNO, so we combined both features and added some improvements into CT-UNO.
 It is compatible with Arduino UNO from Arduino IDE and Shield’s point of view.

 The CT-UNO combines the simplicity of the UNO Optiboot bootloader (which loads the program faster), the stability of the FTDI, and the R3 shield compatibility of the latest Arduino UNO R3.

 Besides, we know many are using Android phone, which comes with USB micro-B cable (power bank also require micro-B to charge); therefore, to lower the cost needed for the customer to get started, we populate the USB micro-B socket for USB connection!
 The program can be loaded from Arduino UNO by utilizing your Android phone USB cable.
 Select “Arduino UNO” from the board and choose the correct COM port; you are ready to upload the code.
 If you do not have the Micro-B USB cable, please get it as it is sold separately.